Unit 3: Advanced Topics & Disease Prevention¶

 Help clients evaluate claims:

-"When you hear claims like that, it's worth asking: what kind of evidence is this based on?
-Animal studies?
-Small human trials?
-Large randomized controlled trials?
-The evidence level matters."
+"When you hear claims like that, it helps to ask what kind of evidence it’s based on, such as animal studies, small human trials, or large randomized controlled trials.
+The level of evidence matters."

 Support implementation of provider recommendations: